supercog-ai/agentic/docs/interacting-with-agents/streamlit-dashboard.md

 1. Enter your query in the input field at the bottom
 2. View agent responses and tool usage in the main chat area
 3. Agent responses support Markdown for rich formatting

-### Viewing Run History

-1. Click on the "Run History" tab in the sidebar
-2. Select a run from the available history
-3. View the full event log and conversation transcript
-4. Export run data as JSON or CSV

-## Dashboard Structure

-The Streamlit dashboard is organized into several key sections:

-- **Sidebar**: Agent selection, navigation, and settings
-- **Chat Window**: Main conversation interface with the agent
-- **Event Log**: Real-time display of agent events
-- **Status Bar**: Connection and processing status indicators
-- **Metrics Panel**: Token usage and performance data

 ## Customizing the Dashboard